 The aircraft is a direct descendant of the Lockheed Martin X-35, which won the Joint Strike Fighter (JSF) program in 2001 by defeating the Boeing X-32.
 Its development is primarily supported by the United States, with additional funding coming from NATO program partner nations and close U.S. allies like the United Kingdom, Australia, Canada, Italy, Norway, Denmark, the Netherlands, and formerly Turkey.

-The aircraft have also been ordered or are being considered for order by a number of other nations.
+The aircraft have also been ordered or are being considered for order by several other nations.
 Due to the program’s unparalleled scale, complexity, skyrocketing costs, and lengthy delivery delays, it has come under intense scrutiny and criticism.
-The concurrent manufacture of the aircraft, while it was still being developed and tested as part of the acquisition strategy, resulted in pricey design modifications and retrofits.
+The concurrent manufacture of the aircraft, while still being developed and tested as part of the acquisition strategy, resulted in pricey design modifications and retrofits.

 After fourteen years of testing and development, the F-22 Raptor entered full-scale production in 2005.
 At the time, its capabilities and performance were completely unmatched by any existing aircraft model.
-The aircraft is able to perform air-to-air and air-to-ground missions and possesses operational concepts necessary for modern war-fighting capabilities.
+The aircraft can perform air-to-air and air-to-ground missions and possesses operational concepts necessary for modern war-fighting capabilities.

 These capabilities include stealth, Supercruise, Maneuverability, Integrated avionics, and Enhanced supportability.